Avaiga/taipy-doc/docs/manuals/core/entities/scheduling-and-job-execution.md

 ## Job Status

 -   `SUBMITTED`: The job is created but not enqueued for execution.
--   `BLOCKED`: The job is blocked by inputs not ready.
+-   `BLOCKED`: The job is blocked because inputs are not ready.
 -   `PENDING`: The job is waiting for execution.
 -   `RUNNING`: The job is being executed.
--   `CANCELLED`: The job was cancelled by the user.
+-   `CANCELED`: The job was canceled by the user.
 -   `FAILED`: The job failed due to timeout or execution error.
 -   `COMPLETED`: The job execution is done and outputs were written.
 -   `SKIPPED`: The job was and will not be executed.
+-   `ABANDONED`: The job was abandoned and will not be executed.

 ## Get/Delete Job